kchettiar1/kchettiar1/README.md

 ### 👨🏾‍💻 Krishnan Chettiar (_KC_)

-Hi 👋, I'm KC, a coding newbie learning the ways of Frontend Web Development based out of Oxford in the 🇬🇧.
+Hi 👋, I'm KC, and I'm learning the ways of UI Design andn Frontend Web Development.
+I'm based out of Oxford in the 🇬🇧.

-I am currently building up my coding skillset and looking for my next frontend coding gig.
+Currently I'm dabbling with vanilla Javascript.
+I also build scale-model planes.

-I love design and code so working as a Frontend developer is a way for me to combine my passion with my job.
-I enjoy it, because it gives me a chance to dabble in so many different technologies.
+*As for the really important stuff in life - I'm a dad!*

-Currently working in the trenches of vanilla Javascript.
+Oh and P.S.
+I also like these ⚽️ 🏈 🏉 🏏 🏎

 ---